Tax returns and compliance

-In addition, social security benefits may not be taxable in Luxembourg to the extent that they are granted by a public social security institution, and do not fall within the following categories of income from a salaried occupation in the form of cash remuneration.
-However,the following benefits are tax exempted:
+In addition, social security benefits may not be taxable in Luxembourg to the extent that they are granted by a public social security institution, and are not considered income from a salaried occupation in the form of cash remuneration.
+However, the following benefits are tax exempted:

 Gift and inheritances are not subject to individual income tax in the hands of the beneficiaries, but are subject to the inheritance and gift tax provisions.